-- an aneurysm, an abnormal bulging or widening of an artery due to weakness of the arterial wall
+- an aneurysm, or an abnormal bulging or widening of an artery due to weakness of the arterial wall

 - slow wound healing, which indicates a restricted blood flow

-A cardiologist may listen to your heart to see if you have any abnormal sounds.
-They’ll be listening for a whooshing noise, which indicates that an artery is blocked.
+A cardiologist may listen to your heart to see if you have any atypical sounds.
 Your doctor will order more tests if they think you may have atherosclerosis.

 - a blood test to check your cholesterol levels